Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Method 2 Specification Detection

 \section{Method 2 Specification Detection}

-We have shown the presence of spurious \textit{gender vs.\ time} and \textit{gender vs.\ location} correlations for unspecified tasks in \cref{date-multiplot}(c) and \cref{place-multiplot}(c).
-However, it remains to be seen that these specification-induced spurious correlations are in fact less likely to occur in well-specified tasks.
+We have shown the presence of spurious \textit{gender vs.\ time} and \textit{gender vs.\ location} correlations for unspecified tasks in the prior section.
+However, it remains to be seen that these spurious correlations are in fact specification induced, and thus less likely to occur in well-specified tasks.
 Further, there is the question of what can be done to reduce potential harm from these undesirable spurious associations.
 Here, we devise a method to address both issues.

 Methods upweighting the minority class via dataset augmentation, maximizing worst group performance, enforcing invariances, and removing irrelevant features have seen recent successes~\citep{IRM, groupDRO, spurious-alike}.
-However, for selection biased data, \citet{selectionrecover} prove that one can recover the unbiased conditional distribution $P(Y|X)$ from a causal DAG, $G_S$, with selection bias: ${P(Y|X, S\!=\!1)}$, if and only if the selection mechanism is conditionally independent of the effect, given the cause: $(Y \perp\!\!\!\perp S | X)_{G_S}$.
-However, for selection biased \textit{unspecified} tasks, like we assume in \cref{date-multiplot}(a), we can see ${Y\! \not\!\perp\!\!\!\perp S | X}$ trivially, as the only path between $X$ and $Y\!$ is through $S\!$.
+However, for selection biased data, \citet{selectionrecover} prove that one can recover the unbiased conditional distribution $P(Y|X)$ from a causal DAG, $G_S$, with selection bias: ${P(Y|X, S\!=\!1)}$, if and only if the selection mechanism is conditionally independent of the effect, given the cause: $(S \perp\!\!\!\perp Y | X)_{G_S}$.
+However, for selection biased \textit{unspecified} tasks, with a DAG as shown in Figure~\ref{fig-DAG-w2g}b, we can see ${S\! \not\!\perp\!\!\!\perp Y | X}$ trivially, as the only path between $X$ and $Y\!$ is through $S\!$.
 Thus, downstream manipulations on the learned conditional distribution, $P(Y|X,S)$, will not converge toward the unbiased distribution, $P(Y|X)$, without additional external data or assumptions~\citep{selectionrecover}.

 Our solution is to exploit the prevalence of these specification-induced correlations to \textit{detect} inference-time task specification, rather than attempt to \textit{correct} the resulting specification-induced biases.
-We hypothesize that the inference-time injection of \textit {`benign'} time-related tokens will move the predicted softmax probability mass along the direction of the \textit{gender vs.\ time} correlation seen in \cref{date-multiplot}(c), \textit{only if the prediction task is unspecified}, enabling detection of unspecified tasks when such movement is measured in the output probabilities.
+We hypothesize that the inference-time injection of \textit {`benign'} time-related or location-related tokens will move the predicted softmax probability mass along the direction of the \textit{gender vs.\ time} correlation seen in Figure~\ref{date-place-multiplot}a, \textit{only if the prediction task is unspecified}, enabling detection of unspecified tasks when such movement is measured in the output probabilities.